giantswarm/rfc/management-cluster-access/README.md

 - If we want to support this, we need to decide whether we want to use vault or something else.
 - Whichever method we choose, we need to ensure that TTL duration is limited to minimize the security risk.

-### Storing kubeconfig in lastpass
+### Storing kubeconfig in LastPass

-In the CAPI product, a valid kubeconfig is stored in lastpass as emergency fallback.
-This is part of the bootstrap process.
+In the CAPI product, a kubeconfig is stored in LastPass as an emergency fallback, during the bootstrap process.

 - This method of authentication is completely separate from SSO and does not have shared dependencies.
 - It is not integrated in our tooling and we need to pull the kubeconfig using lastpass cli.